KeepSafe/TapTargetView/README.md

         // All options below are optional
-        .outerCircleColor(R.color.red)      // Specify a color for the outer circle .targetCircleColor(R.color.white)   // Specify a color for the target circle .textColor(R.color.blue)            // Specify a color for text .textTypeFace(Typeface.SANS_SERIF)  // Specify a typeface for the text .dimColor(R.color.black)            // If set, will dim behind the view with 30% opacity of the given color .drawShadow(true)                   // Whether to draw a drop shadow or not .cancelable(false)                  // Whether tapping outside the outer circle dismisses the view .tintTarget(true)                   // Whether to tint the target view's color .icon(Drawable),                    // Specify a custom drawable to draw as the target new TapTargetView.Listener() {          // The listener can listen for regular clicks, long clicks or cancels
+        .outerCircleColor(R.color.red)      // Specify a color for the outer circle .targetCircleColor(R.color.white)   // Specify a color for the target circle .titleTextSize(20)                  // Specify the size (in sp) of the title text .titleTextColor(R.color.white)      // Specify the color of the title text .descriptionTextSize(10)            // Specify the size (in sp) of the description text .descriptionTextColor(R.color.red)  // Specify the color of the description text .textColor(R.color.blue)            // Specify a color for both the title and description text .textTypeFace(Typeface.SANS_SERIF)  // Specify a typeface for the text .dimColor(R.color.black)            // If set, will dim behind the view with 30% opacity of the given color .drawShadow(true)                   // Whether to draw a drop shadow or not .cancelable(false)                  // Whether tapping outside the outer circle dismisses the view .tintTarget(true)                   // Whether to tint the target view's color .transparentTarget(false)           // Specify whether the target is transparent (displays the content underneath) .icon(Drawable),                    // Specify a custom drawable to draw as the target new TapTargetView.Listener() {          // The listener can listen for regular clicks, long clicks or cancels
         @Override